ricochet-im/website/content/page/how-to-verify.md

 First, head over to [Ricochet's latest releases page](https://ricochet.im/releases/latest/).
 If you haven't already, download the appropriate `tar.bz2` file.
 If you're running Linux on a 64-bit machine, you'll want the `linux-x86_64.tar.bz2` file.
 If 32-bit, go for `linux-i686.tar.bz2`.

 While you're there, also download the corresponding `.asc` file.
 It'll have the same file name as the `tar.bz2` file you downloaded, except with `.asc` at the end.
-This is the digital signature file that Ricohet's developer, John Brooks, created when he uploaded this particular release of Ricochet.
+This is the digital signature file that Ricochet's developer, John Brooks, created when he uploaded this particular release of Ricochet.

 Ensure that both the `tar.bz2` file and the `asc` file are in the same folder, like your Downloads folder.
 Navigate to this directory in your Terminal (if it's in your Downloads directory, run `cd ~/Downloads`).
 Now run `gpg2 --verify ricochet-1.X.X-linux-XXXXX.tar.bz2.asc`, filling in your version for the Xs.
 If the resulting output is: